Gethe/wow-ui-source/README.markdown

       * Mortal Strike damage has been increased to 175% weapon damage, up from 150%.

-      * Strikes of Opportunity damage has been increased by 10% to keep stat parity with other strike changes.
+      * Strikes of Opportunity value per point of mastery has been increased by 10%.

     * Fury